deansher/Cy/README.md

 - Suitability for long-term IDE and debugger development.

 This is secretly an effort to develop hard AI, but that's a long story that isn't worth telling yet.
-It isn't too hard to see the basic outline: adaptive computation needs a way to efficiently search a space of algorithms that is dense in useful behaviors.
+It isn't too difficult to see the basic outline: adaptive computation needs a way to efficiently search a space of algorithms that is dense in useful behaviors.

 License